caretdashcaret/MeshRepairFor3DPrinting/README.md

 and deletes them.
 Since the deletion can create new holes, this algorithm loops until there are no more non-manifold vertices.

 I assume convergence to a repaired mesh.
-Please email me if this is not the case.
-I'd love to find a non-converging case.
+The repair will terminate if in one iteration of the repair, it could not repair anything and the same non-manifold vertices remain.
+It will also terminate if the number of iterations exceed the `max_interation`.

 To Run
 -------------